-Discover Cashback Checking Account
+Discover Cashback Debit Account

 You can manage daily income and expenses while earning cash back on nearly every debit card purchase.
 That’s right!

-You can earn cashback with your regular checking account via your Discover debit card!
+You can earn cashback with your regular checking account via your Discover Debit card!

 That means every time you use your card to buy supplies online, a latte, or a new book on Amazon, you get 1% cash back on up to $3,000 worth of purchases a month (up to $360 per year, some restrictions apply).